Three female entrepreneurs who saw opportunity in inopportune times were rewarded for the risks they took.

-When the global COVID-19 pandemic forced chocolatier Gail Ambrosius to temporarily close her Madison, Wisc.-based shop, she improvised.
+When the COVID-19 pandemic forced chocolatier Gail Ambrosius to temporarily close her Madison, Wisc.-based shop, she improvised.
 Her team used social media to keep loyal customers updated on seasonal flavors, offered curbside pickup and made no-contact deliveries.
-But the pandemic wasn't the first time Ambrosius had to switch gears to chart a successful course.
-It's a lesson she first learned more than 15 years ago when she made the leap to launch her dream business.
+But the pandemic wasn’t the first time Ambrosius had to switch gears to chart a successful course.
+That was also something she experienced more than 15 years ago when she made the leap to launch her dream business.

 Her path parallels those of other women who have decided to change course in their careers, build a business and do things on their terms, even as life threw some curveballs.

 Second acts in a career often stem from major life events, says Angie O’Leary, head of Wealth Planning for RBC Wealth Management–U.S. Divorce, the death of a spouse, inheriting wealth or losing a job can all be catalysts.
 “It’s a motivator to really take a look at what you want the rest of your life to look like,” she says.

 Ambrosius always wanted to make chocolate for a living, but she initially heeded the voices of people who told her she couldn’t do it.
 Instead, she chose a “safe job” with good benefits as a cartographer for a state government agency.
 After a decade, she was laid off.
 The divorced, single mom of a school-aged son decided it was time to pursue Plan A.

 While making plans for her new venture, Ambrosius ran into an acquaintance.
 “He said, ‘Are you sure you want to do this?
 You’ve got a house and a child.
 You could lose everything,'” remembers Ambrosius.
 “That was like throwing down the gauntlet, and I thought, ‘You just wait.'”